unraid/docs/docs/unraid-os/manual/storage-management.md

 `btrfs dev del /dev/mapper/sdX1 /mnt/cache`

-Replace X with the correct letter for the drive you want to remove from the system as shown on the Main tab (don\'t forget the 1 after it).
+Replace X with the correct letter for the drive you want to remove from the system as shown on the Main tab (don't forget the 1 after it).

 Wait for the device to be deleted (i.e., until the command completes and you get the cursor back).

-The device is now removed from the pool, you don\'t need to stop the array now, but at the next array stop you need to make Unraid forget the now-deleted member, and to achieve that:
+The device is now removed from the pool, you don't need to stop the array now, but at the next array stop you need to make Unraid forget the now-deleted member, and to achieve that:

 - Stop the array
 - Unassign all pool devices
-- Start the array to make Unraid \"forget\" the pool config
+- Start the array to make Unraid "forget" the pool config

 :   If the docker and/or VMs services were using that pool best to
     disable those services before start or Unraid will recreate the